farahsaleem1995/MedicalCenter/docs/CQRSImplementationPlan.md

 - Can be discovered via reflection for pipeline configuration

 **Implementation**:
-- `[Command]` attribute for endpoints that modify state (POST, PUT, DELETE, PATCH)
+- Commands: Endpoints that modify state (POST, PUT, DELETE, PATCH) - determined by HTTP method
-- `[Query]` attribute for endpoints that only read data (GET)
+- Queries: Endpoints that only read data (GET) - determined by HTTP method
-- Attributes stored in metadata for pipeline processors to access
+- No attributes needed - separation achieved through HTTP method conventions

 ### 2. Transaction Management Strategy